Patient Manager Developer Guide

 If a second argument is passed, it is called the cause of the exception.
 For example, the user’s wrong input

-triggers ClassNotFoundException, and then this exception is captured in Parser
+triggers ClassNotFoundException, and then this exception is captured in Parser which then causes

 This cause is stored for debugging purposes, and it will not be printed out to the user.
 The implementation of this facilitates breakpoint debugging during development.